clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

 | 3 | `username=intruder&password=intruder`

 * Each payload from the wordlist is inserted into every position for each request made.
-* In a Battering Ram attack, the same payload is thrown at every defined position simultaneously, providing a brute-force-like approach to testing.
+* Same payload is thrown at every defined position simultaneously, providing a brute-force-like approach to testing.
-* The Battering Ram attack type is useful when testing the same payload against multiple positions at once without the need for sequential substitution.
+  * Useful when testing the same payload against multiple positions at once without the need for sequential substitution.

 ## Pitchfork
 * Similar to having multiple Sniper attacks running simultaneously.
-* Pitchfork utilises one payload set per position (up to a maximum of 20) and iterates through them all simultaneously.
+* Utilises one payload set per position (up to a maximum of 20) and iterates through them all simultaneously.
-* Revisit the Battering Ram brute-force example, but this time with two wordlists:
+* Revisiting the Battering Ram brute-force example, but this time with two wordlists:
   * The first wordlist contains usernames `joel`, `harriet`, and `alex`.
   * The second wordlist contains passwords `J03l`, `Emma1815`, and `Sk1ll`.
 * Use these two lists to perform a Pitchfork attack on the login form.